A manifesto for a training company? Really?

 And “Presentations” – in the widest sense – are how you can do that.

 Presentations are all about changing something in your world

 Don’t believe me?
 Think Brexit, think Trump – you might not like how things turned out, but they turned out that way because some people were better at presenting themselves and their ideas than others.

-But most presentations suck, fail, and only succeed in wasting time and on a bad day make people what to kill themselves with boredom.
-On a really bad days they might make the audience want to kill the presenter, too.
+But most presentations suck, fail, and only succeed in wasting time and on a bad day make people want to kill themselves with boredom.
+On a really bad day they might make the audience want to kill the presenter, too.

 Our mission – our manifesto – is to share the science of what works in presenting to help you change the world.